claissg/humble_chameleon/README.md

 ============
 Humble Chameleon is a tool originally designed to MitM services that have multi-factor auth and allows us to steal sessions through SE.
 In addition, the tool now allows us to categorize domains, hide our phishing pages, deliver payloads, and replay POST requests.
-Be careful when using with clients as they are likely to ask how it works and how to 'fix' it.

 Installation
 ============